bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 | rate          |            | Rational     | 8 octets  |
 | duration      |            | Rational     | 8 octets  |

 The *src_id* is the source identifier for the grains, *flow_id* is the flow identifier, *origin_ts* is the origin timestamp, *sync_ts* is the synchronisation timestamp, *rate* is the grain rate and *duration* is the grain duration.
 A deprecated property is currently present in the data and should be set to all zeros.
 The deprecated property is likely to be removed when moving to the next *major_version*.
+In addition, the *sync_ts* field is not used in practice.

 The "gbhd" block is followed by an optional "tils" block, and then an additional mandatory block for the non-empty grain types: